 The answers to each subfield examination are read and graded anonymously by at least three members of that subfield.
-Each essay in the field examination is graded on a four-point scale:
+Each essay in the field examination is evaluated according to the following three standards.
+In evaluating timed comprehensive exams, standards one and two will each be given more weight than standard three.